vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 # Billing and Payment

-Greenfield will charge the users in two parts.
-Firstly, every transaction will require gas fees to pay the Greenfield validator to write the metadata on-chain.
-Secondly, the SPs charge the users for their storage service.
-Such payment also happens on the Greenfield.
-This document is about the latter: how such off-chain service fees are billed and charged.

-There are two kinds of fees for the off-chain service: object storage fee and read fee:

-1. Every object stored on Greenfield is charged a fee based on its size.
-The storage price is determined by the service providers.

-2. There is a free quota for users' objects to be read based on their size, content types, and more.
-If exceeded, i.e. the object data has been downloaded too many times, SP will limit the bandwidth for more downloads.
-Users can raise their read quota to get more download quota.
-The read quota price is determined by the Primary Storage Provider users selected.
+If you need a remind on the different type of fees, we invite you to the [following page](../../concept/billing-payment.md).

-The fees are paid on Greenfield in the style of "Stream" from users to the SPs at a constant rate.
+The fees are paid on Greenfield in the style of `Stream` from users to the SPs at a constant rate.
 The fees are charged every second as they are used.

 ## Concepts and Formulas